cherithanalytics/UGNT/ugnt-trees-v1.0/Documentation/Modifications-to-UGNT-Morphology.md

 The morphId is a CherithAnalytics created index to the instance based morphology.
 The morphId is 12 digits with the format BBCCCVVVWWWP where:
-    BB = two digits for the book (with 40 for Matthew) CCC = three digits for the chapter
-    VVV = three digits for the verse
-    WWW = three digits for the word
-    P = one digit for the part of the word
+    BB = two digits with leading zeros for the book (with 40 for Matthew) CCC = three digits with leading zeros for the chapter number VVV = three digits with leading zeros for the verse WWW = three digits with leading zeros for the word P = one digit for the part of the word
 ```